[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 115:56:13 Mitchell: Yeah, that may be.
 What's this one right here?
 Another one right beside it.
 (Pause) Oh, I don't know whether we're that far out or not, Al. (Pause)

-115:56:45 Shepard: (Garbled) that little, looking for that little distance thing.
+115:56:45 Shepard: (Garbled) that little, looking for that little distance thing (in his cuff checklist).
 (Pause) Here we go.
 (Long Pause) Okay, I'd say we're probably about 400 feet out, almost directly out in front.
 Plus-X (means plus-Z, west of the LM).

 115:57:35 Mitchell: I think...